pugetmesh/pugetmesh.github.io/docs/meshtastic/equipment.md

 # Meshtastic Equipment
 The following sections detail our builds and installations around the area.
 Additionally you will find approximate coverage maps of each node.
 Use these to help get connected if you are inside the coverage areas (red).
+PLEASE NOTE: Some nodes are on LongFast, some are on ShortFast, some have radios on both (not bridged).

 ### Build Tips: